bkabrda/atomicapp-builder/README.md

                         https://raw.githubusercontent.com/kbsingh/cccp-index/master/index.yml
   --build-image BUILD_IMAGE
+                        Name of image that Dock should use to build images (defaults to "buildroot") --docker-registry DOCKER_REGISTRY
+                        URL of Docker registry to poll for existing images and push built images to.
+Must be without http/https scheme.
+  --registry-insecure   If used, plain http will be used to connect to
+                        registry instead of https
-                        Name of image that Dock should use to build images (defaults to "buildroot") -q, --quiet           Only output names of built images after build is done -v, --verbose         Print lots of debugging information
+  -q, --quiet           Only output names of built images after build is done -v, --verbose         Print lots of debugging information
 ```